naa986/wp-colorbox/wp-colorbox/readme.txt

 == Description ==

-[WP Colorbox](https://noorsplugin.com/wordpress-colorbox-plugin/) plugin is a simple lightbox tool for WordPress.
+[WordPress Colorbox](https://noorsplugin.com/wordpress-colorbox-plugin/) plugin is a simple lightbox tool for WordPress.
 It allows users to pop up content in lightbox using the popular jQuery ColorBox library.
 They can also view the larger version of a particular media file without leaving the page.

 = Requirements =

 * Latest version of WordPress
+* A self-hosted website running on [WordPress hosting](https://noorsplugin.com/best-cheap-wordpress-hosting/)

 = Feature =